Croke Park: Phase one – New Cusack Stand

 The first phase of construction was to build a replacement for Croke Park's Cusack Stand.
 A lower deck opened for use in 1994.
 The upper deck opened in 1995.
 Completed at a cost of £35 million, the new stand is 180 metres long, 35 metres high, has a capacity for 27,000 people and contains 46 hospitality suites.
 The new Cusack Stand contains three tiers from which viewing games is possible: the main concourse, a premium level incorporating hospitality facilities and finally an upper concourse.
 One end of the pitch was closer to the stand after this phase, as the process of slightly re-aligning the pitch during the redevelopment of the stadium began.
 The works were carried out by Sisk Group.

 Phase two – Davin Stand

 Phase Two of the development started in late 1998 and involved extending the new Cusack Stand to replace the existing Canal End terrace.
 It involved reacquiring a rugby pitch that had been sold to Belvedere College in 1910 by Frank Dineen.
-In payment and part exchange, the college was given the nearby Distillery Road sportsgrounds.
+In payment and part exchange, the college was given the nearby Distillery Road sports grounds.

 It is now known as The Davin Stand (Irish: Ardán Dáimhím), after Maurice Davin, the first president of the GAA.
 This phase also saw the creation of a tunnel which was later named the Ali tunnel in honour of Muhammad Ali and his fight against Al Lewis in July 1972 in Croke Park.